lfr/lfr.github.io/fun/_posts/2021-3-10-letting-go-of-the-past.md

 Remember, a model isn't trying to accurately recreate the real world, it's trying to efficiently solve for a problem.
 Solving for a problem isn't "stuff", it's "doing stuff", it's providing the appropriate output for a given input.
 It's a function.
 It always has been.

-## Everything is transformed
+## The real world case for FP

-Even if you believe my argument that a lot of important things aren't objects, you may be thinking that even fewer things in the real world are functions, including every single item in my own list above.
+I understand that even with all this talk about models, it's possible some of you still find comfort knowing that your current programming paradigm is object oriented because the real world is mostly made of objects.

-I'm loving your skepticism, but remember that we're no longer trying to describe what *is* but rather what *happens*, which [Antoine Lavoisier](https://en.wikipedia.org/wiki/Antoine_Lavoisier) summarizes as:
+I'd like to leave you with some 18th-century wisdom from our friend [Antoine Lavoisier](https://en.wikipedia.org/wiki/Antoine_Lavoisier):

 > Nothing is lost, nothing is created, everything is transformed

-The law of conservation of mass is one of the first laws of physics we learn at school as it's also one of the most intuitive and — conveniently — describes "everything" as none other than the product of a transformation!
+The law of conservation of mass describes literally **everything** as none other than the product of a transformation.
+If everything is the product of a transformation in the real world itself, what if there were a programming paradigm made to describe transformations instead of objects? 🤔

-A transformation is just a medieval name for a **function**, and that young software alchemist, is the very topic of the next article.
+Well, a transformation my young software alchemist is just a medieval name for the all-mighty **function**, the topic of the next article.

 ## The journey continues ⛵